20 Simple Yet Powerful Virtual Fundraising Ideas for Nonprofits

 Virtual fundraisers have become not only popular but a lifesaver for many nonprofits.
 Some organizations are retooling their regular events.
 Others have thought of new ways to promote their mission.
 Here’s what Donorbox nonprofit experts have to say about virtual fundraising best practices and tools –

 Nonprofit organizations have found great success in holding annual events like galas, pub crawls, and concerts.
 Thankfully, technological advances have made it possible for nonprofits to hold these events virtually and fundraise online.

 1. Online Gala Dinner

-Virtual galas are becoming popular this year because of necessity, but the cost difference is worth noting as well.
-Galas may bring in a majority of your budget, the price to run one of these events can be enormous.
+Virtual galas became popular because of necessity, but the cost difference is worth noting as well.
+While galas may bring in a majority of your budget, the price to run one of these events can be enormous.
 Virtual galas, on the other hand, do not have to cost a dime.
 At the same time, sponsors and attendees can enjoy more opportunities from a virtual event, and you can even reach those who typically wouldn’t have attended an in-person gala due to geographical constraints.

-Event attendees have enjoyed eating a delicious meal at your gala, but this year the dinner will have to be in their homes.
+Event attendees have enjoyed eating a delicious meal at your gala, but now the dinner will have to be in their homes.
 This is a win-win for your organization.
 Instead of spending money on the dinner, you can offer the option of ordering a meal from your caterer to your attendees.
-Since the cost of dinner usually eats up most of the ticket price, the cost difference will not matter in the long run.
 Guests to your online event will enjoy a scrumptious meal, and your caterer will be delighted by the option to serve a broader clientele.
 Check out this example for inspiration.